Talmud Torah: History

 The father was traditionally the sole teacher of his children in Jewish history (Deut. xi.
 19).
-The institution known as the bei rav or bet rabban (house of the teacher), or as the bei safra or bet sefer (house of the book), is said to have been originated by Ezra and his Great Assembly, who provided a public school in Jerusalem to secure the education of fatherless boys of the age of sixteen years and upward.
+The institution known as the bei rav or bet rabban (house of the teacher), or as the bei safra or bet sefer (house of the book), is said to have been originated by Ezra and his Great Assembly, who provided a public school in Jerusalem to secure the education of fatherless boys of the age of sixteen years and above.
 But the school system did not develop until Joshua ben Gamla the high priest caused public schools to be opened in every town and hamlet for all children above six or seven years of age (B. B. 21a).

 The expense was borne by the community, and strict discipline was observed.
 Abba Arika, however, ordered Samuel b.
 Shilat to deal tenderly with the pupils, to refrain from corporal punishment, or at most to use a shoe-strap in correcting pupils for inattention.
 A stupid pupil was made monitor until able to grasp the art of learning.
 Rabbah bar Nahmani fixed the number of pupils at twenty-five for one teacher; if the number was between twenty-five and forty an assistant teacher ("resh dukana") was necessary; and for over forty, two teachers were required.

 Only married men were engaged as teachers, but there is a difference of opinion regarding the qualification of the melammed (teacher).
 Rabbah bar Nahmani preferred one who taught his pupils much, even though somewhat carelessly, while Rav Dimi of Nehardea preferred one who taught his pupils little, but that correctly, as an error in reading once adopted is hard to correct (ib.).
 It is, of course, assumed that both qualifications were rarely to be found in one person.

 The teaching in the Talmud Torah consumed the whole day, and in the winter months a few hours of the night besides.
 Teaching was suspended in the afternoon of Friday, and in the afternoon of the day preceding a holy day.
-On Shabbats and holy days no new lessons were assigned; but the work of the previous week was reviewed on Shabbat afternoons by the child's parent or guardian (Shulḥan 'Aruk, Yoreh De'ah, 245).
+On Shabbat and holy days, no new lessons were assigned; but the work of the previous week was reviewed on Shabbat afternoons by the child's parent or guardian (Shulḥan 'Aruk, Yoreh De'ah, 245).